What type of content do you primarily create?

 When I ask you a question, generate three additional questions that would help you give a more accurate answer.
 When I have answered the three questions, combine the answers to produce the final answers to my original question.

-The Cognitive Verifier Pattern, much like the Flipped Interaction Pattern, asks the language model to generate questions that you answer to help it provide a better response.
-Like the Flipped Interaction Pattern, the final part of the prompt makes sure that the language model incorporates all the component parts into the final result.
+The Cognitive Verifier Pattern, similar to the Flipped Interaction Pattern, asks ChatGPT to generate questions that you answer to help it provide a better response.
+Like the Flipped Interaction Pattern, the final part of the prompt ensures that the AI incorporates all the component parts into the final result.
+The key difference is in the pattern's purpose and complexity.

 In this pattern, though, speed isn't the main objective.
-Instead, it's about the LLM's reasoning process.
-When you deliberately ask the language model to break the question down into smaller component parts, its reasoning often improves — so it's a good pattern to use on more complex tasks.
-By going step by step, it can also identify parts that are missing or where the prompt was unclear.
+Instead, it focuses on improving ChatGPT's reasoning process.
+When you deliberately ask the AI to break the question down into smaller component parts, its reasoning often improves significantly—making this an effective pattern for more complex tasks.
+By proceeding step by step, ChatGPT can also identify missing elements or unclear aspects of your prompt.

-This pattern is most useful when you're asking the LLM to help you complete a task that requires a logical sequence.
-Organizing narratives and outlining longer-form content are good candidates for this pattern.
+This advanced prompt technique is most useful when you're asking ChatGPT to help you complete a task that requires logical sequencing or complex reasoning.
+Organizing narratives, outlining longer-form content, or developing strategic plans are excellent candidates for this pattern, as they benefit from the structured approach to problem-solving.

-When I used it to plan a podcast episode, it helped me consider the balance between two conflicting viewpoints — a more sophisticated question than those generated using the Flipped Interaction Pattern.
-I also found that this pattern can give better results when brainstorming possible scenarios or directions for a narrative, like trying to work out a realistic plot or effective strategic plan.
+When I used this pattern to plan a podcast episode, it helped me consider the balance between two conflicting viewpoints—a more sophisticated analysis than what I typically got with the Flipped Interaction Pattern.
+I also found this approach particularly effective when brainstorming possible scenarios or directions for a narrative, such as developing a realistic plot or creating an effective strategic plan with multiple contingencies.

 Prompt pattern: